 Recipe Sloppy Joes

 I made this dish for a group of teenagers who scoffed at the idea that they would ever let tofu pass their lips.
-However, when the meal was over, the pan was scraped clean, and a dozen young people learned that bean curd can be made into a delicious meatless entree!
+However, when the meal was over, the pan was scraped clean, and a dozen young people learned that what they thought was disgusting can actually be made into a delicious, meatless entree!

 TOFU SLOPPY JOES (Lacto-vegetarian, Lacto-ovo-vegetarian, Vegan)

 1 large onion, coarsely chopped

 1 bell pepper, coarsely chopped (any color will do)

 2 Tablespoons apple cider vinegar (white will do, if that’s all you have)